-Posts By Melissa Barnhart
+Articles By: Melissa Barnhart

 AJC: House Minority Whip Eric Cantor (R-Va.) announced Tuesday that during its first week, more than 280,000 Americans cast their votes on YouCut, and selected the new non-reformed welfare program as the first proposed spending cut they want members of the House to bring to the floor for debate.
 If the measure were to pass, Cantor estimates that the cut could save taxpayers up-to $2.5 billion, annually.